jarmibe7/ErgodicSearch/README.md

 #### Objective
 The simulation environment was created by Max Muchen Sun, and is an OpenAI-style training gym for the final project of MECH_ENG 455: Active Learning.
 It contains a sensor agent (robot) with 2D single integrator dynamics (controlled by velocity), a randomly generated box hidden from the robot, and a built-in prediction function that utilizes generative modeling techniques to predict possible box locations and dimensions given sensor reading history.

-The goal of this project was to control a robot to move across a space to collect signal measurements, such that the uncertainty (variance) of the box predictions drops below a predefine threshold as quickly as possible.
+The goal of this project was to control a robot to move across a space to collect signal measurements, such that the uncertainty (variance) of the box predictions drops below a predefined threshold as quickly as possible.

 #### Algorithm Overview
-The main algorithm is ergodic search, which is performed with iLQR.
-Ergodic control allows an agent to achieve comprehensive coverage of a search space, and aligns an agent's time spect in a given region with the density of information contained within that region.
+The main algorithm is ergodic search, which is performed with an Iterative Linear Quadratic Regulator (iLQR).
+Ergodic control allows an agent to achieve comprehensive coverage of a search space, and aligns an agent's time spent in a given region with the density of information contained within that region.

 The agent takes binary samples within the sensor bounds, with a positive reading signifying the presence of the hidden box and a negative reading showing the opposite.

-The agent also uses a simple state machine and switch condition to determine its planning strategy.
-Before receiving a certain threshold of positive readings, the agent plans an ergodic trajectory using an Iterative Linear Quadratic Regulator (iLQR).
+It also uses a simple state machine and switch condition to determine its planning strategy.
+Before receiving a certain threshold of positive readings, the agent plans an ergodic trajectory using iLQR.
 The agent completely finishes each planned trajectory before planning another.
 After receiving a certain threshold of positive readings, the agent then switches to an information maximization approach to eliminate uncertaity in the box's edges.
-This second state is accomplished by planning routes to the possible box corners with the most uncertainty.
+This second strategy is accomplished by planning routes to the possible box corners with the most uncertainty.

 Step 1: Check positive sensor reading threshold and determine search state.

-Step 2: Turn predicted boxes into a "target" distribution
+Step 2: Turn predicted boxes into a target distribution.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a: Use negative/positive sensor readings (based on search state)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First: Use negative/positive sensor readings (based on search state).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b: Create pdf based on sample locations with Kernel Density Estimation (KDE)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Second: Create pdf based on sample locations with Kernel Density Estimation (KDE).

-Step 3: Recalculate Fourier coefficients of target distribution
+Step 3: Recalculate Fourier coefficients of target distribution.

-Step 4: Plan control signal for next time step based on search state
+Step 4: Plan control signal for next time step based on search state.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a: Positive sensor reading threshold not reached
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a: Positive sensor reading threshold not reached.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 If an ergodic trajectory isn't already planned, use iLQR to plan one.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
-If ergodic trajectory is planned, follow it.
+If an ergodic trajectory is planned, follow it.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b: Positive sensor reading threshold reached
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b: Positive sensor reading threshold reached.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
-If trajectory isn't planned, plan route to corner with most amount of variance in its possible location.
+If a trajectory isn't planned, plan a route to the corner with the greatest amount of variance in its possible location.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
-If trajectory is planned, follow it.
+If a trajectory is planned, follow it.

-Step 5: Save planned control signal and send to gym simulation function.
+Step 5: Save the planned control signal and send it to the gym simulation function.

 #### iLQR Description
 iLQR is a technique used for solving boundary value problems (BVPs), which are common in optimization and optimal control.
 It requires a differentiable objective function, dynamics, and boundary conditions.
-This ergodic search algorithm uses iLQR, followed by Armijo line search to optimize the step size.
+This particular ergodic search algorithm uses iLQR, followed by an Armijo line search to optimize the step size.
 The iLQR algorithm is as follows:

 ```
 ALGORITHM iLQR: